Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 ### Authenticating with Azure Active Directory

-The Azure Queue Storage service supports the use of Azure Active Directory to authenticate requests to its APIs.
+The Azure Blob Storage service supports the use of Azure Active Directory to authenticate requests to its APIs.
 The [`@azure/identity`](https://www.npmjs.com/package/@azure/identity) package provides a variety of credential types that your application can use to do this.
 The [README for `@azure/identity`](/sdk/identity/identity/README.md) provides more details and samples to get you started.

 ### Compatibility